 Underneath your headline, please include a short author bio.
 Your bio should be about 50 words long and include your current job title and company.
 You should also include your contact information such as your e-mail address, phone number and website URL.
 Please also briefly describe any relevant experience in state or local government.

 Underneath your author bio, please include your byline.
 For example: By Joe Smith, president of Smith Co.

 Photos are not required.
 However, if you want to include a photo with your submission, please send a high-resolution photo saved as a JPG file with your commentary submission.
 Do not include your photo in your article; please send it as a separate e-mail attachment.

 The article should be between 600 and 1,000 words long.

 The readers of American City & County are elected officials and department heads in city, county and state governments in the United States.
 The commentaries should address local and state government managers in a variety of disciplines.

-We have flexible deadlines.
+We have flexible deadlines and publish commentaries on a rolling basis.
 In your story pitch, please indicate when you would be able to contribute your article.